 General Remarks

+Other accommodation - porch.

-The subjects are located within an established residential area of similar style private built dwellings within the town convenient for local amenities. of Prestwick and
+The subjects are located within an established residential area of similar style private built dwellings within the town of Ayr a local amenities. and convenient for

-At the time of inspection there were one or two items of repair and maintenance were noted most of which are general manageable through a course of routine maintenance expenditure. rally thought to be
+At the time of inspection the property was found to be in fair condition having regard to age and character.
+One or two items maintenance were noted most of which are generally thought to be manageable through a course of routine maintenance en s of repair and xpenditure.

 Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

 Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage p rovider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.

 Valuation

+270,000

-Market value in present condition £ 255,000
+Market value in present condition £ Market value on completion of acceptial repairs 270,000

-Market value on completion of essential repairs £
+Market value on completion of essential repairs £ 280,000

-Insurance reinstatement value £ 280,000
+Insurance reinstatement value £ (to include the cost of total rebuilding site degrapes professional face, ancillary charges plus VAT) 280,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Voc V Na
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) □ Voo ☑ N-

 Is a reinspection necessary?
 Yes X No